Pelosi condemns 'illegal' Azerbaijan attack on Armenia

-YEREVAN - US House Speaker Nancy Pelosi on Sunday condemned what she described as an "illegal" attack by Azerbaijan on Armenia that sparked the worst fighting since their 2020 war.
+YEREVAN, Armenia - US House Speaker Nancy Pelosi has condemned what she described as an "illegal" attack by Azerbaijan on Armenia that sparked the worst fighting since their 2020 war.

-Baku and Yerevan have accused each other of initiating the border clashes last Tuesday, which claimed the lives of more than 200 people.
+Baku and Yerevan have accused each other of initiating the border clashes last Tuesday, which claimed more than 200 lives.

-"We strongly condemn those attacks - on behalf of Congress - which threaten (the) prospects of the much-needed peace agreement," Pelosi told a news conference in Yerevan.
+"We strongly condemn those attacks - on behalf of Congress - which threaten (the) prospects of the much-needed peace agreement," Mrs Pelosi told a news conference in Yerevan on Sunday.

-"Armenia has particular importance to us because of the focus on security following an illegal and deadly attack by Azerbaijan on the Armenian territory."

-Pelosi said the attack was an "assault on (the) sovereignty of Armenia".
+Mrs Pelosi, who angered China with a trip to Taiwan last month, said it was clear that the border fighting was triggered by Azeri assaults on Armenia and that the chronology of the conflict should be made clear.

-Hostilities between the Caucasus arch foes ended overnight on Thursday thanks to mediation by the United States, Armenian parliament speaker Alen Simonyan said.
+Hostilities between the Caucasus arch-foes ended overnight last Thursday, thanks to mediation by the United States, Armenian Parliament Speaker Alen Simonyan said.

 Earlier attempts by Russia to broker a truce failed.

-"We are grateful to the United States for the agreement of the fragile ceasefire reached by their mediation," he told a news conference alongside Pelosi.
+"We are grateful to the United States for the agreement of the fragile ceasefire reached by their mediation," Mr Simonyan told a news conference alongside Mrs Pelosi.

-Azerbaijan responded to Pelosi's comments by saying the “unsubstantiated and unfair” remarks were a serious blow to peace efforts.
+Azerbaijan on Sunday scolded Mrs Pelosi for saying that Baku had started the border conflict with Armenia, saying the "unsubstantiated and unfair" remarks were a serious blow to peace efforts.

-“The unsubstantiated and unfair accusations leveled by Pelosi against Azerbaijan are unacceptable,” the foreign ministry said in a statement.

 Armenia and Azerbaijan have fought two wars - in the 1990s and in 2020 - over the contested region of Nagorno-Karabakh, an Armenian-populated enclave of Azerbaijan.